Javascript is not enabled.

 a motel on the side of a road

-Mild weather, colorful flowers, and breathtaking landscapes make spring an ideal time to hit the road.
+Mild weather, colorful flowers and breathtaking landscapes make spring an ideal time to hit the road.
 The Blue Swallow Motel is along Route 66 in Tecumcari, New Mexico.

 Getty Images

-route 66 landmark
+a route 66 sign

 Route 66 marks its 100th anniversary in 2026.